grierson/grierson/structure.md

 }
 ```

-We have the problem of the interleaved `Pure` and `Impure` code.
+We have the problem of the interleaved `Pure` and `Impure`
+code like above ([Prefer pure](#prefer-pure)).
 But there's even more problems.

-* It's hard to read what the function is even doing as there's so much code just
+* It's hard to read what the function is doing
-setting up our `Impure` code.
+  * As there's so much code just setting up our `Impure` code.
 * What if the `products` API changes address or response data?
-Now we need to update every instance of the api throughout our application
+  * Now we need to update every instance of the api throughout our application
 * How do we test this function?
-Do we need to setup a Database and have access to payments API?
+  * Do we need to setup a Database and have access to payments API?
+  * Is it easy to create a `HTTP` request in `C#`?
 * It's non-deterministic?
   * What if the products API doesn't return all the products?
   * What if the price has changed?
   * What if the customer doesn't exist anymore?
+* We use a `HttpRequest` as input but what it want to use a different API in future?

 This is where `Ports and Adapters` comes in.
-We create `Adapters` that specifically handle `Impure` operations and pass
+We create `Adapters` that specifically handle `Impure` operations and
-those into our `Pure` code (not pure now technically).
+map them for `Pure` operations and vice versa.

+`Technical` concerns may change but `Domain logic` should not be impacted.

+* Difficult to change if you later swap `I/O`.
+  * Yesterday we use Payment service `A`
+  * Today Payment service `A` want 50% of every sale
+  * Now we need to swap out every instance of `A` with `B`
+* Difficult to test as `I/O` is called directly.
+  * Our Payment service charges $1 for every call
+  * We don't want to pay $1 to run tests
+* Don't want `HTTP` details contaminating `Domain Logic`.
+* Don't want `Domain Logic` knowing how to write to a `Database`

 ```mermaid
 flowchart LR